Go to JKU Homepage

 Vision

-Analytical chemistry is the science of obtaining, processing and communicating information about the composition and structure of matter (quoted from the American Chemical Society).
-Chemists with broad knowledge and skills in the development of new analytical methods and in the use of sophisticated analytical instruments are indispensable in various areas such as environmental chemistry, pharmaceutical chemistry, food chemistry, clinical chemistry or chemical engineering.
-Analytical data can have a major impact on other scientific disciplines and are of significant importance to our society.
+Analytical chemistry is the science of acquiring, processing and communicating information regarding the composition and structure of matter (quoted from the American Chemical Society).
+Chemists who not only possess a broad understanding and skills to develop new analytical methods but also understand the use of sophisticated analytical instruments are indispensable in various areas, such as environmental chemistry, pharmaceutical chemistry, food chemistry, clinical chemistry, and chemical engineering.
+Analytical data can greatly impact other scientific disciplines and are significantly important to our society.

 Mission